davidisgoated1/Enotes/README.md

+This django project comes with a functionally online note taking website that uses css and html code.
+The website comes with a registration page and login page for users to setup their own account for personal use.
+I can guarantee no viruses in this zip file 👍👍😎😎

-To run this successfully on your local machine, you will need the following packages and and c ativities done. requirements.txt: asgiref==3.8.1
+To run this successfully on your local machine, you will need the following packages and and  activities done. requirements.txt: asgiref==3.8.1
   Django==5.1.1